 Venice can is a good starting point for you to see Italy’s mountains to see the Lake Grada or Lake Braies or the Dolomites.
 You can start off in Venice, head to Lake Grada (stations are Desenzano del Garda / Sirmione).
 If you have more time on your hands, then you can extend this part of your trip to experience the scenic towns around Lake Garda.
 Or go further up to Trentino.

 If you’d like to see the Dolomites, then we suggest you take a train to Trento and consider going further up north to experience the Trentino region.
 You can include places like Val di Non, the spectacular lesser known Lake Tovel and also Alpe Cimbra.
+This part of Italy has some of the best lakes in Europe.

 Lake Como (Optional Lake Orta & Milan) – 2 Days